ActivisionGameScience/ags_conda_recipes/README.rst

 -------------------

 This tutorial is an end-to-end example showing how to use ``conda`` in production.
-We use it to manage both public packages and proprietary packages (behind our firewall).
+We use it to manage both public packages (on ``binstar``) and proprietary packages (behind our firewall).

-We will demonstrate our own dev environment as a kitchen-sink example.
+We will use our own dev environment as a kitchen-sink example.
 It is a mix of ``Anaconda`` and our own builds of popular software.
-Anything not pulled from the default channels will be pulled from our public channel https://binstar.org/ActivisionGameScience.
+Anything not pulled from the default channels will be pulled from our channel https://binstar.org/ActivisionGameScience.
 You are invited to contribute to our environment, but otherwise you can use it as an example.

-Our packages are built using recipes that are contained in this repo (the repo you are reading now).
 Although ``Anaconda`` is fully cross-platform, our packages are lagging in Windows and Mac support (we are working on it).
+The techniques presented, however, will be nearly identical across all platforms.

 It should take about 5 minutes to get going (followed by a 30-minute nap while the packages download).

-After you see how our environment works, we will describe how we created it.
-You will do the same when creating your own environments.
+After briefly playing with our environment, we will describe how we created it.
 In particular, we will pick a package at random and show how it was built (using a "recipe") and uploaded to ``binstar``.

 Finally, we will describe 3 example projects that we posted on github.
-You should pretend that these are proprietary projects.
+You should pretend that these are your proprietary projects.
 You will learn how to build them and publish the packages behind your firewall.

 Besides learning how to publish packages behind your firewall, you will